Yash-Keswani/Badafone/documentation/Submission_2.md

 GROUP BY HOUR(send_time), `read` WITH ROLLUP
 ```

-4) Robin looked at this data and got another idea.
-He thinks you should divide the day into four quarters.
-If you do so you will notice that the first quarter has much less of an SMS count.
-He also says that this pattern doesn't hold for people who are roaming.
-Because they're travelling, they're equally likely to send messages in the morning as they are in the evening.
-Seth thinks this is nonsense, and asks you to make a table to prove Robin wrong.
+4) Robin has a hypothesis.
+Divide the day into four quarters.
+The first quarter has much less of an SMS count.
+He says that this pattern doesn't hold for people who are roaming, because they're less likely to be asleep in that time.
+Make a table to verify this claim.

 ```SQL
 SELECT HOUR(send_time) DIV 6 AS period,